What is an Apprenticeship?

 Yes, all apprentices are paid.
-The current minimum rate per hour for apprentices aged under 19 or in the first year of an apprenticeship is £3.50 (as of June 2017) although many of the employers that we work with pay more than this.
+The current minimum rate per hour for apprentices aged under 19 or in the first year of an apprenticeship is £3.50 (as of June 2017) although most of the employers that we work with pay more than this.

 How much work will I have to do?